agilexrm-docs/docs/ref/XRMSubprocessMulti.md

 If the *Wait* parameter is set to *True*, the process continues once all the subprocesses that were initiated by this shape are completed.

-Subprocesses can be initiated sequentially or in parallel.
+SubProcesses can be initiated sequentially or in parallel.

 Typically this is used to manage the lifecycle of child entities, for example Order Line Items of an Order.